fatihmert/Flutter-Development-Kit/README.md

 ## File Structure

 * app
-  * **colors.dart:** A simple static class for reading fixed colors and css hex colors in the application.
+  * **colors.dart:** A simple static class for reading fixed colors and css hex colors in the application. _You can develop your business logic_
   * **constants.dart:** Not yet beta.
 A shredded static class that holds the percent values of the dimensions for responsive designs.
   * **enums.dart:** Objective programming approach.
   * **helper.dart:** `Facade` type static class.
 Static class with access to classes with `Singleton` design patterns under the *helpers* folder.